AstarVienna/AnisoCADO/docs/joss_paper/paper.md

 Basic Example
 -------------
 The AnisoCADO API is described in the online documentation, which can be found at: <https://anisocado.readthedocs.io/>.
-For the purpose of illustration, the following 5 lines were used to generate the grid of PSFs in figure \autoref{fig:psf_grid}.
+For the purpose of illustration, the following 5 lines were used to generate the grid of PSFs in \autoref{fig:psf_grid}.

 ```
 import numpy as np